Jeremy-Neville/Weka-LGBM/README.md

 ## LGBM ProtoType Results
-As you can see, what is shown below are the results from running the prototype with a 10 fold corss validation.These results however are not final due to the fact I am far from fully understanding how to acquire the best results utilizing parameters and utilizing said parameters in Weka, especially if there are more than one parameter.
+As you can see, what is shown below are the results from running the prototype with a 10 fold cross validation.
+These results however are not final due to the fact I am far from fully understanding how to acquire the best results utilizing parameters and utilizing said parameters in Weka, especially if there is more than one parameter.

 > === Classifier model (full training set) ===